CAMB-DSbD/attestablelauncher/README.md

 There are several technologies that can be used for implementing attestables.
 This page describes the implementation of attestables implemented on Morello Boards.
-Other technologies that can be used for implementing attestables are Intel SGX, ARM TrustZone and Amazon Nitre.
+Other hardware technologies that can be used for implementing attestables are Intel SGX, ARM TrustZone and Amazon Nitre.
+There are also software technologies that can be used like Homomorphic encryption and Secure Multiparty Computation.

 We use the term __attestable launcher__ to refer to the program that manages the attestable for the benefit of